TheJahnavi/ScanItKnowIt-app/SELF_HOSTING_GUIDE.md

 ### User Data
 - `GET /api/user/analyses` - Get user's analysis history

+### Health Monitoring
+- `GET /api/health` - Health check endpoint with dependency monitoring

 ## Data Persistence

-The application stores data in a SQLite database (`scanitknowit.db`) with the following tables:
+The application stores data in a SQLite database (`scanitknowit.db`) by default with the following tables:

 1. **users** - User accounts and authentication
 2. **product_analyses** - Product analysis results
 3. **chat_messages** - Chat conversation history

+**For Production Use**: For better scalability and persistence, consider migrating to PostgreSQL or MySQL.
+See [DATABASE_MIGRATION_GUIDE.md](DATABASE_MIGRATION_GUIDE.md) for detailed instructions.

 All data is persisted between application restarts.